SimplyBamboo/Portfolio/README.md

-# Bamboorods - Roblox Developer Portfolio Website
+# SimplyBamboo - Roblox Developer Portfolio Website

 This repository contains the source code for my portfolio website, showcasing my building and modeling work on Roblox.